 A favorite ELL Strategy of mine is Find My Match.
-The students love to play this.
+My ESL newcomers love to play this.
 It gets them up moving and interacting with each other.
 It if fun for your ELL Classroom or any kindergarten, first grade, second grade classrooms.

 Purpose: To develop reading, listening and speaking skills as well as learning a new concept through interaction with class members.